syslog-ng/syslog-ng/news/feature-4423.md

 Unlike in the case of `darwin-oslog()` the live stream can contain non-persistent log events too, so take care, there might be a huge number of log events every second that could put an unusual load on the device running syslog-ng with this source.
 Unfortunately, there's no public API to get the same programmatically, so this one is implemented using a program() source.

-The following parameters can be used for customization:
+Possible parameters:

-- filter-predicate
+- params
-    - defaults to an empty string, so all logs are fed by default, use carefully
-    - see, `man log` for more details
-- various command line options are available to filter/customize further the stream
-    - please see, `log --help stream` for full reference
+    - a string that can contain all the possible params the macOS `log` tool can accept, please see, `log --help stream` for full reference, and `man log` for more details.

+      IMPORTANT: the parameter --style is used internally (defaults to `ndjson`), so it cannot be overridden, please use other sysylog-ng features (templates, rewrite rules, etc.) for final output formatting
-    - default value: `--type log --type trace --level info --level debug`
+    - default value: `--type log --type trace --level info --level debug`, you can use \``def-osl-stream-params`\` for referencing it if you wish to keep the defaults when you add your own